OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-ci-to-cd/index.md

 ## Install the Jenkins plugins

 Octopus provides a plugin for Jenkins that exposes integration steps in both freestyle projects and pipeline scripts.
 This plugin is installed by navigating to **{{ Manage Jenkins, Manage Plugins }}**.
-From here you can search for "Octopus" and install the plugin.
+From here, you can search for "Octopus" and install the plugin.

 The Octopus plugin uses the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli) to integrate with the Octopus Server.
 We can install the CLI manually on the agent, but for this example we’ll use the **Custom Tools** plugin to download the Octopus CLI and push it to the agent: